June South FL Flash Flooding For Updates

 Meteorological Summary:

-• Areas of patchy fog across the Big Bend and Northeast Florida will quickly lift and dissipate after sunrise this morning.
+• Areas of patchy fog have developed this morning across much of the Panhandle and Big Bend but will gradually dissipate and lift after sunrise.

-• While organized severe weather is not anticipated, stronger thunderstorms may be capable of producing lightning, locally gusty winds and heavy downpours at times.
+• A few strong thunderstorms capable of producing frequent lightning, gusty winds (40-50 mph) and heavy downpours will be possible.

-• A moderate to high risk for rip currents can be expected for Panhandle, East-Central and Southeast Florida beaches due to onshore winds.
+• A moderate to high risk for rip currents continues along Panhandle and several East Coast beaches due to onshore winds and lingering ocean swells.

 To view the complete Morning Situation Report, please select the link below.